-But all too often the costs escalate quickly if an amicable approach is not adopted by each party and then negotiating gets entrenched with solicitors.
+All too often the costs escalate quickly if an amicable approach is not adopted by each party.
+When the negotiating gets entrenched with solicitors.
 Most charge an hourly rate, which could be anything between £200 and £600, depending on the firm.
-If you still don’t come to an agreement, it is possible your case could escalate further and end up in court, which means the judge will have to impose a settlement.
+If you still don’t come to an agreement, it’s possible your case could escalate and end up in court.
+This means the judge will have to impose a settlement.
 And, if that’s the case, you could easily end up paying £15,000 each in legal fees.

-To make matters worse, couples that may not be in a strong financial position can no longer claim financial support to help pay the legal costs of their divorce.
+Worse, couples who may not be in a strong financial position can no longer claim financial support to help pay the legal costs of their divorce.
 That’s because the government has withdrawn legal aid for all forms of family law, unless one party has been a victim of domestic violence.

 However, this doesn’t have to be you – there’s another option, which could make your divorce cheaper than you first expected.

 Rather than instructing two solicitors – why not hire a divorce negotiator to help you reach an amicable settlement?

 For a start, divorce negotiators charge far less than solicitors.
 Their average total fee is around £500, and it’s shared between you, not each .
 Constructive discussions and negotiations make the process quicker, easier and less stressful.
 We work with you both to help you come to a settlement that’s fair for everyone – rather than one party benefitting over the other.

 You’ll also have to factor in the court fee, you have to pay whether you actually appear in chambers or not.
 In 2016 this fee rose from £410 to £550, and there is a proposal to possibly increase it again to £750 in the near future.